jadenliu12/jadenliu12/README.md

 - :books: Deep Learning & AI
 - :computer: Web 3.0 & Decentralized Applications

-I am an master student from Monash University majoring in Artificial Intelligence.
+I am a master student from Monash University majoring in Artificial Intelligence.
 I am actively studying and trying to improve my knowledge in the world of computer science.
 Committed, persistence, passionate and hardworking is how I would desrcibe myself!

 ## Languages and Tools :hammer_and_wrench:
 Frontend :